ChrisMCrow/tap-room-react/README.md

 3. Run `npm start run` in the terminal.

 ## Notes
+Week 1:
   A few unforeseen issues for this project included passing props up rather than down.
 I was attempting have the edit button for each of the items in the list be able to pass the props from that specific item to a new component nested outside of that one, but wasn't able to figure it out.
+Week 2:
+  I learned how to address all the issues from week one.
+No real issues this week.
+Everything functions.

 ## Known Bugs
-* The sight does not yet implement CRUD functionality and is thus mostly just for looks at this point.
+* none

 ## Technologies Used
+* React
 * HTML
 * CSS
 * Bootstrap
 * JavaScript
 * jQuery
-* React
 * React Router
 * Babel
 * Styled JSX